Losing Weight by Gaining Edges: From Numbers to Edges

-In Appendix~\ref{reducing}, we show how to obtain a randomized FPT reduction from $\kSUM$ to $\kClique$, and how under plausible circuit lower bound assumptions, we can derandomize this reduction to show that $\kSUM \in \W[1]$.
-Along with the previously known proof of the $\W[1]$-hardness of the general $\kSUM$ problem, this yields Theorem~\ref{derandomize}.
+In Appendix~\ref{reducing}, we show how to obtain a randomized FPT reduction from the $\kSUM$ problem over the integers to $\kClique$, and how under plausible circuit lower bound assumptions, we can derandomize this reduction to show that $\kSUM$ over the integers is in $\W[1]$.
+This yields the first half of Theorem~\ref{thm:w1} (and we show the remainder, that $\kSUM$ is $\W[1]$-hard, in the next section).